What You’ll Learn in This Post

 Physical security measures include locks, surveillance cameras, and alarm systems.

-As for administrative controls, they speak of policies and procedures that define the behavior of employees and the management of security concerns, such as access management and incident response plans.
+As far as administrative controls are concerned, they speak of policies and procedures that define the behavior of employees and the management of security concerns, such as access management and incident response plans.

-If the business must comply with legal and regulatory requirements, this is where these are defined.
+If the business must comply with legal and regulatory requirements, these are defined here.

 Penalties

 What happens when a staff member fails at their task?
 The security procedure defines the penalties.
-The existence of penalties and contingencies helps uphold the security procedure and encourages employees to follow rules and regulations.
+The existence of penalties and contingencies upholds the security procedure and encourages employees to follow rules and regulations.

 How well did we do?
 After an incident, you must assess how well the security procedure worked.
 If changes are made, these are noted here.

 Who has approved the documentation?
 All authorization information goes here.
-This part is important for legal responsibility.
+This part is important to assign legal responsibility.

 What Makes Writing a Security Procedure so Difficult?

-A security procedure requires extensive knowledge and experience in writing this sort of document.
+A security procedure requires extensive knowledge and experience to write this sort of document.

-There are so many threats out there, from cyber-attacks and data breaches to physical intrusions and insider threats.
-It can be daunting to understand and address all potential risks.
+There are so many threats out there, from cyber-attacks and data breaches to physical intrusions and insider threats, that business owners often feel overwhelmed.

-Also, technology is always one step ahead of us, with artificial intelligence, the Internet of Things (IoT), and cloud computing.
-There are many opportunities but also risks associated with these.
+Of course, technology is always one step ahead of us, with artificial intelligence, the Internet of Things (IoT), and cloud computing.
+There are many opportunities, but also risks associated with these.

 Different industries are subject to various regulations and standards (e.g., GDPR, HIPAA, PCI-DSS) that mandate specific security measures.
 The security procedure writer must know and understand these regulations and apply them to the organization.